Martial Arts / Karate Do / Health

 twist: this was the first time I ever did Taichi while being periodically

-attacked.
+attacked with weapons (this grading did involve Kobudo).
 In fact, I was intermittently attacked by one of four armed black belts (one with a wooden dagger, one

 with Numchucks, one